Frequently Asked Questions

 Q: Do we have to pay every month?

 A: K.E.Y.S. runs on an eight month calendar.
 Your Good Faith Payment is like a rent down payment.
 If your account is in good standing, K.E.Y.S. uses your Good Faith Payment to pay April’s tuition.
-You may pay monthly (before the 1st of each month), by the semester, or by the year.
+You may pay monthly, by the semester, or by the year.
 You simply click on the payments you want to make and add them to your shopping cart.
 Feel free to pay for classes with whatever method suits your family’s budget.

 Q: Will we receive statements?